atalai/Intro2SQL/README.md

 # Intro2SQL
-The final project of the UC Davis SQL online course
+The final project of the UC Davis SQL online course I took a while ago.